SIDDHESHCHAUDHARI2K24/Airflow_Pipeline_OpenWeather/README.md

 NOTE:
 Instead of AWS, you can run airflow locally as well.
 Besides, instead of S3, AWS Redshift, Oracle SQL, MongoDB, etc. can also be used.
+Certain AWS Dependencies are explained within the video.
+If these dependencies are not completed, airflow run might be successful and there can be errors.